When it comes to financial and money related topics, the Bible has a lot to say about greed.

 Matthew 6:33 – But seek first the kingdom of God and his righteousness, and all these things will be provided for you.

-Ephesians 5:5 – For know and recognize this: Every sexually immoral or impure or greedy person, who is an idolater, does not have an inheritance in the kingdom of Christ and of God.
+Ephesians 5:5 – For know and recognize this: Every sexually immoral or impure or greedy man, who is an idolater, does not have an inheritance in the kingdom of Christ and of God.

 Jeremiah 6:13 – For from the least to the greatest of them, everyone is making profit dishonestly.
 From prophet to priest, everyone deals falsely.